 Take this opportunity to share some of what you learned about the Greek words for love that you studied in the personal prep.
 We've included a copy of the words below as well as a phonetic pronunciation of each word, just in case your Greek might be a little dusty.
+With middle school students a brief description of each of these might work best.
 You may also want to write each term on the whiteboard for students to refer to later.